bueltge/colorized-theme/readme.md

 ### Other Notes

-Oh also, I'm German.
+Oh, also, I'm German.
 My English might be gruesome here and there.